 You can’t add a mortgage interest deduction on top of a standard tax deduction.
-For example, the 2012 standard deductions are:
+For example, with the Republican tax reform, the standard deductions are:

-In my mortgage tax deduction breakdown article, I highlighted a common scenario where you could end up paying $11,873 (mortgage interest + property taxes) that you’ll never get back, only to get a whopping $41 in mortgage tax deductions.
+In my mortgage tax deduction breakdown article, I highlighted a common scenario where you could end up paying $13,000 (mortgage interest + property taxes) that you’ll never get back.

 So, there you have it.